 In this situation you could consider Voluntary Repossession.
 This is the process of handing back the keys to the property to the primary mortgage lender and walking away.
 If your home is repossessed in this way the mortgage lender can force the sale to raise funds to repay their debt without the permission of any other Charge Holder.

-BMD Tip: After allowing your property to be repossessed in this way the Charging Order debt (and very possibly some of the outstanding mortgage) will remain unpaid after the property is sold.
+After allowing your property to be repossessed the Charging Order debt (and very possibly some of the outstanding mortgage) is likely to remain unpaid.
 You will still be personally liable to pay these debts.
 However they will no longer be secured.
 As such you could write them off by going Bankrupt.

 Can you be forced to sell your home if you get a Charging Order?